zompi2/EditorCameraPositionUE4/README.md

 ## Marketplace!

 This plugin can be downloaded from the Unreal Engine Marketplace!
 Here's **[the link to it](https://www.unrealengine.com/marketplace/en-US/product/9864b623739f4fbab30f4d877b137fc9).**
+The version of this plugin on a marketplace is **1.0.4**.

 ## Extra Links